beflagrant/netlify-plugin-persist-cache/README.md

-# Netlify Build Plugin: Persist the Jekyll Cache between builds
+# Netlify Build Plugin: Persist the Cache between builds

 Speed up deploys by caching your previous build cache, so you only need to build changed files (and any other cached assets)